Floy Joy (album)

 Floy Joy is the twenty-fifth studio album released by The Supremes on the Motown label.
-This was the only Supremes album solely produced and arranged by Smokey Robinson and included the U.S. top 20 hit, "Floy Joy" and the U.S. top 40 hit, "Automatically Sunshine", both of which were top 10 hits in the U.K.
+This was the only Supremes album solely produced and arranged by Smokey Robinson and included the U.S. top 20 hit, "Floy Joy" and the U.S. top 40 hit, "Automatically Sunshine", both of which were top 10 hits in the U.K. Although Lynda Laurence appears on the cover of the LP, all vocals are that of Cindy Birdsong.

 Overview

-Following the aborted album Promises Kept, Motown handed-over production duties for the Supremes to in-house songwriter, producer, artist, and company vice-president William "Smokey" Robinson.
-The then-current line-up of The Supremes included original Supreme Mary Wilson, Cindy Birdsong, and Jean Terrell.
-Appearing on the album cover alongside Terrell and Wilson was new member Lynda Laurence, brought in to replace Cindy Birdsong, who was noticeably pregnant at the time of the photo shoot.
-Despite appearing on the album cover, Laurence's vocals are not on the album.

-Floy Joy marks for the first time that Mary Wilson had several leads on an album.
-Wilson takes solo lead on the ballad "A Heart Like Mine."
-Wilson and Terrell trade-off lead vocals on "Floy Joy" and "Automatically Sunshine", whilst Terrell has sole lead on the album's third single, "Your Wonderful, Sweet Sweet Love".
-Cindy Birdsong provides a rare co-lead vocal on "Now the Bitter, Now the Sweet" and a spoken passage in "The Wisdom of Time".

 The "Floy Joy" single was the Supremes' final Top 20 hit on the Billboard Hot 100, reaching as high as #9 in the UK.
 Its follow-ups, "Automatically Sunshine" and "Your Wonderful, Sweet Sweet Love" were not as successful, with "Automatically Sunshine" peaking at 37 on the Billboard Hot 100, 21 on the Top Soul Singles and being the group's final Top 10 hit in the U.K. (#10, the fifth in little over two years for the post-Ross line-up), and "Your Wonderful, Sweet Sweet Love" peaking at 59 on the Billboard Hot 100 and 21 on the Top Soul Singles, and missing the UK Charts altogether.

+While Mary Wilson wrote in her second autobiography Supreme Faith that she was excited with the productions Robinson did on the group, Jean Terrell was more critical.
+The trio was augmented by The Andantes, Motown's in-house female backing trio on all but one of the nine selections.
+Terrell thought this took the group in a backwards trajectory to the Motown sound of the 60s which was ebbing.
+Her unhappiness with the group and Motown began to intensify as a result.

+It has been said that the Floy Joy album along with Marvin Gaye's What's Going On and the Four Tops Nature Planned It albums were the last recorded in Detroit with the famed Funk Bros on the rhythm instrumentals.